 The Sleat Peninsula on the Isle of Skye is easily missed by first-time tourists, mainly because day-trippers tend to make a beeline straight to the centre of the island.

+Attractions like The Storr and the Fairy Pools are certainly worth visiting, but the fact is, that’s exactly what everyone else is doing.
 Meanwhile, the southwest of the island is just as scenic and has almost as many places to visit, the highlight of which has to be Armadale Castle and Gardens.

-The Armadale estate covers a mightily impressive 20,000 acres and during a visit you’ll be able to explore landscaped gardens, woodland trails, a fascinating museum and the castle ruins, as well as an exceptional bistro and a children’s play park.
+The Armadale estate covers a mightily impressive 20,000 acres and during a visit you’ll be able to explore landscaped gardens, woodland trails, a fascinating museum and the castle ruins, as well as an exceptional café and a children’s play park.

 The gardens and the museum are the main events though, as the castle is really just the ruins of a stately home that’s sadly closed to the public.